RobGeada/falcon-bms-simhub-plugin/README.md

 # Configuring BMS as a Custom Game in SimHub
 From @gumby in the Falcon BMS forums:
 1) From Simhub, go to Settings.
-2) Select the “Custom games” tab
+2) Select the â€œCustom gamesâ€ tab
 3) Create a new game called BMS and in Process Detection put Falcon BMS
-4) You may also need to run SimHub as administrator - there’s an option for that in the General tab of the settings page
+4) You may also need to run SimHub as administrator - thereâ€™s an option for that in the General tab of the settings page
 5) Run BMS, and at the top of the SimHub interface click Change active game > change it to BMS, then click activate.